 Techniques for Producing Concepts

-Engineers are famous for their ability of critical thinking.
+Engineers are famous for their ability to think critically.
 We are also notorious for the ability to shoot down ideas that do not make sense from the start.

 When looking to create a new concept for a product, the latter quality is not really useful.
-At least not in this stage.
+At least not at this stage.
 It is better to switch off the critical thinking part when looking to come up with a variety of ideas.
+Using modern AI tools like image generators can be a big help in developing new visual concepts, offering lots of inspiration and a wide range of possibilities.

 The most important part is to make sure your imagination can flow freely.
 It is a skill that requires development, for sure.
 A great resource for finding ways to develop that skill is Thinkertoys by Michael Michalko.